S.O.I.D.s International

 Obviously, this is a common problem at the moment for SOIDs all over the USA, and soon, the world.
 Do not bother trying to get out of seeing the movie.
 You will not succeed, except at the risk of your marriage itself.
 The best you can do is to try to be prepared.

 We've found that an aggresive plan of action is the best course.
 While we usually recommend against talking to your ID about issues relating to interior design or its poorer cousin, architecture, there will be no avoiding it when you and your ID see this movie.
-Therefore we have prepared a few relevant facts that you can memorize now and use when discussing the film.
+Therefore we have prepared a few relevant facts that you can memorize now and safely use when discussing the film.

 The Illegitmate Children